After – a night off, sleep at home for a night and arrive at the base the next morning.

 number is *1111

-Pazzam – experienced
+Pazzam – experienced in the army

 Pikadon – money given after the army for school, business wedding